Library of Sir Thomas Browne

-The 1711 Sales Auction Catalogue of the Library of Sir Thomas Browne highlights the erudition of the physician, philosopher and encyclopedist, Sir Thomas Browne (1605-1682).
-It also illustrates the proliferation, distribution and availability of books printed throughout 17th century Europe which were purchased by the intelligentsia, aristocracy, priest, physician and educated merchant-class.
+The 1711 Sales Auction Catalogue of the Library of Sir Thomas Browne is a catalogue of the books and other written works collected within the personal library of the English physician, philosopher and encyclopedist Sir Thomas Browne (1605–1682), most of which were sold at auction in 1711.
+Browne's library has been useful to scholars and historians not only in highlighting his erudition, but also in illustrating the proliferation, distribution and availability of books printed in 17th-century Europe, especially those owned by the intelligentsia, aristocracy, priests, physicians and educated merchant-class.

 Biography

-Browne graduated from the University of Leiden in 1633 having previously studied at the Universities of Montpellier and Padua for his medical degree.

-Upon his establishment in Norwich as a physician in 1637 he was able to begin a lifetime's bibliophilia, building a private library, acquiring and reading an estimated 1,500 titles.
-He was adept in five contemporary languages: French, Italian, Spanish, Dutch and Danish; these languages as well as Greek and Hebrew and the predominant written form of the Renaissance, namely Latin, are all represented in his Library.
+Browne graduated from the University of Leiden in 1633, having previously studied at the Universities of Montpellier and Padua for his medical degree.
+Upon his establishment in Norwich as a physician in 1637 he began to cultivate a lifelong bibliophilia, building a private library and acquiring and reading an estimated 1,500 titles.
+He was adept in five contemporary languages: French, Italian, Spanish, Dutch and Danish.
+These languages as well as Greek, Hebrew, and Latin (the predominant written language of the Renaissance) are all represented in his library.

 The catalogue

 The 1711 Sales Auction Catalogue reflects the wide scope of Browne's interests.
-It includes many of the sources of his encyclopaedia Pseudodoxia Epidemica which went through six editions (1646 to 1672); and established him as one of the leading intellects of 17th-century Europe.
+It includes many of the sources used for his encyclopaedia Pseudodoxia Epidemica, which was published in six editions between 1646 and 1672 and established him as one of the leading intellects of 17th-century Europe.